A new generation of airway vizualisation

 Contamination and inadequate cleaning of endoscopes has been recognized as a major patient safety issue by the ECRI.

-The combination of capital investment, repair and reprocessing of reusable bronchoscopes adds up to a per-use cost of more that hospital staff often realize.
+The combination of capital investment, repair and reprocessing of reusable bronchoscopes adds up to a per-use cost that is more than hospital staff often realize.

 Do you know the true cost of using a reusable bronchoscope?